 However, an FDC does not help if you have already received a denial after going through the initial application process with the VA’s assistance.

-We have four office locations, in Goldsboro, Raleigh and Kinston as well as Jacksonville, home of Camp Lejeune.
+We have four office locations, including Goldsboro, Raleigh, Kinston and Jacksonville, home of Camp Lejeune.
 We also represent clients nationwide.
 If you cannot visit our offices, we will come to you.
-All consultations are FREE and we always work on a contingency fee basis.
+All consultations are free and we always work on a contingency fee basis.
 So, if you do not receive benefits, you owe us nothing.
 For more information, we welcome you to call (800) 525-7111 or complete a free case evaluation form.